Gaussian filter: Digital implementation

+Fast Fourier transform

-Since the Fourier transform of the Gaussian function yields a Gaussian function, the signal (preferably after being divided into overlapping windowed blocks) can be transformed with a fast Fourier transform, multiplied with a Gaussian function and transformed back.
-This is the standard procedure of applying an arbitrary finite impulse response filter, with the only difference that the Fourier transform of the filter window is explicitly known.
+The convolution theorem allows the fast convolution with an arbitrary discrete filter kernel using the Fast Fourier transform (FFT), and can be applied for Gaussian filtering.
+Since the Fourier transform of the Gaussian function yields a Gaussian function (of inverse width with respect to the spatial kernel), the signal can be Fourier-transformed, multiplied with a Gaussian function and transformed back.
+This is the standard procedure of applying an arbitrary finite impulse response filter, with the only difference being that the Fourier transform of the filter window is explicitly known.
+When the Gaussian kernel size is much smaller than the signal length, the operation can be sped-up by processing overlapping windowed blocks independently.

+Special adaptions exist for the fast convolution in case of the symmetric Gaussian filter for certain boundary conditions.
+The general FFT-filtering may be sped up by employing a discrete cosine transform or similar.

+Repeated box filtering

-Due to the central limit theorem, the Gaussian can be approximated by several runs of a very simple filter such as the moving average.
-The simple moving average corresponds to convolution with the constant B-spline (a rectangular pulse), and, for example, four iterations of a moving average yields a cubic B-spline as filter window which approximates the Gaussian quite well.
+Due to the central limit theorem (from statistics), the Gaussian can be approximated by several runs of a very simple filter such as the moving average.
+The simple moving average corresponds to convolution with the constant B-spline (a rectangular pulse).
+For example, four iterations of a moving average yield a cubic B-spline as a filter window, which approximates the Gaussian quite well.
 A moving average is quite cheap to compute, so levels can be cascaded quite easily.